Daviddaill/gerer-mon-gite/README.md

 ## Description

-A Java Desktop Application, <a href="https://www.gerer-mon-gite.com/" target="_blank">Gérer mon gîte</a>,  to help small French cottage owners manage their rental business and customers quickly and efficiently <br/>
+A Website to present a Java Desktop Application i have created, <a href="https://www.gerer-mon-gite.com/" target="_blank">Gérer mon gîte</a>,  the App aim to help small French cottage owners manage their rental business and customers quickly and efficiently <br/>

 ## Built With

-This project was built using these technologies.
+This website was built using these technologies.

+- HTML 5
+- CSS
+- JavaScript

+The App was built using these technologies.

-- Java
+- Java, Maven
 - Netbeans
 - SQL h2
 - MySQL